10 Incredible Ancient Roman Ruins in France

 2. Nîmes

-Aside from the nearby Pont du Gard, Nîmes boasts several more Roman sights.
-The most popular one is the Amphitheatre of Nîmes (Arènes de Nîmes), considered the best-preserved Roman arena outside Italy.
+Easily one of the most incredible landmarks in Provence is the Arena of Nîmes (Arènes de Nîmes), considered the best-preserved Roman arena outside Italy.
 Like Rome’s Colosseum, it was a venue for gladiator fights and animal hunts.

 They also have the first-century Magne Tower (Tour Magne), which was part of the Roman walls and was the lookout point over the Via Domitia—the first Roman road built in Gaul.

-Just below it is the first-century Temple of Diana (Temple de Diane), which, oddly enough, was not an actual temple nor associated with Diana but was just a library near the spring sanctuary (at least that is what the archaeologists believe).
+Just below it is the first-century Temple of Diana, which, oddly enough, was not an actual temple nor associated with Diana.

-Finally, there’s the Maison Carrée (square house), a well-preserved ancient temple similar to Rome’s Pantheon.
+Finally, there’s the Maison Carrée, a remarkably well-preserved ancient temple similar to Rome’s Pantheon.
 Over the years, it has functioned as a temple, church, city hall, art gallery, and now a Roman monument.

 3. Arles